Leroy Manor

 Short-term Care: Facilitates Functional Improvement

-This metric measures the percentage of short-term care patients who experienced functional improvements, such as enhanced ability to perform activities of daily living.
-Many in the industry believe this is a measure of a nursing home's rehabilitation performance.
+This datapoint measures the percent of short-term care patients who experienced functional improvements, such as enhanced ability to perform activities of daily living.
+Some experts believe that this is a reliable measure of a nursing home's rehabilitation performance.